 “Did you recognize Baldur’s tail?”

 “Yes,” Sherridan replied.
 “We lost him, though.
-Baldur doesn’t utilize the best we have, and it shows.”
+Baldur doesn’t use the best we have, and it shows.”

 Lapis had not noticed, though she expected it.
-Her mind, so preoccupied with the presence of her brother, so preoccupied with discovery . . . her failure to pay closer attention humiliated her.
-At least it was a personal humiliation she could shove into the back of her mind to ponder later.
+Her mind, so preoccupied with the presence of her brother, so concerned with discovery . . . her failure to pay closer attention humiliated her.
+At least it was a personal, silent humiliation she could shove into the back of her mind to ponder later.

 “I’ll make this quick.”
 Faelan tipped the cup back and guzzled the contents.
 “While I will replace Baldur during this visit, that’s not the reason the Blue Council is here.
 We are going to set up a meeting between myself and a potential Dentherion ally.
 I need your help to accomplish it.”